Home Resources 14 Books about Racism for Kids

 • Grade Level: Preschool – 2

-My boys received this book at two summers ago at a summer camp Target give-away. ‘
+My boys received this book two summers ago at a summer camp Target giveaway. ‘

 This book is about a seven-year-old that paints a picture of herself.
 She wants to use brown paint for her skin.
 However, while she and her mom take a walk through the neighborhood she learns that brown comes in many different shades.

-This book is good to recognize the different shades of black and brown skin.
-The author, Katz (who is white) does a good job with addressing skin tone with the black and brown community.
+This book is good for recognizing black and brown skin shades.
+The author, Katz (who is white) does a good job of addressing skin tone in the black and brown community.
 Available HERE

 Written by Marianne Celano (Author) Marietta Collins (Author) Ann Hazzard (Author) Jennifer Zivoin (Illustrator)